openownership/data-standard/README.md

 To run the steps in the translation workflow, you need to install this repo and its dependencies in your local environment.

+The rest of the instructions assume you have built the docs into the `_build` directory.

 ```
 $ pip install -r requirements.txt
 ```